michaeljolley/michaeljolley.github.io/_posts/2020/2020-01-08-using-automapper-with-dotnetcore-3.md

 {% endhighlight %}

+These classes will serve as source and destination types that we can work with.

 ## Default Mappings

-These classes will services as source and destination types that we can work with.
 Without specific configuration, AutoMapper will match properties based on their name.
 By default, it will ignore null reference exceptions when mapping source and destination types.
 Below is a snippet mapping the source and destination types using the default